Shephard's inequalities, Hodge-Riemann relations, and a conjecture of Fedotov: Hodge-Riemann relations

 The remarkable combinatorial theory underlying the Hodge-Riemann relations enables us to compute \cite[Corollary 5.3.4]{Tim99}

-where $(h_1,\ldots,h_n)$ is the so-called $h$-vector of $\Delta$.
-To show the Hodge-Riemann relations are nontrivial, it suffices to construct a simple polytope $\Delta$ in $\mathbb{R}^n$ whose $h$-vector satisfies $h_k>h_{k-1}$ for $k\le n/2$, as by Theorem \ref{thm:timorin} this ensures the existence of $\alpha$ so that \eqref{eq:timpr} holds and the inequality in \eqref{eq:timhr} is strict (by Lemma \ref{lem:pol}, this implies the corresponding statement of Theorem \ref{thm:hodge} for some $m,K_1,\ldots,K_m,x$).
-But such an example is easily identified: e.g., we may choose $\Delta$ to be the unit cube in $\mathbb{R}^n$, whose $h$-vector is given by $h_k={n\choose k}$ by the computations in \cite[p.\ 387]{Tim99}.
+where $(h_1,\ldots,h_n)$ is the so-called $h$-vector of $\Lambda$.
+To show the Hodge-Riemann relations are nontrivial, it suffices to construct a simple polytope $\Lambda$ in $\mathbb{R}^n$ whose $h$-vector satisfies $h_k>h_{k-1}$ for $k\le n/2$, as by Theorem \ref{thm:timorin} this ensures the existence of $\alpha$ so that \eqref{eq:timpr} holds and the inequality in \eqref{eq:timhr} is strict (by Lemma \ref{lem:pol}, this implies the corresponding statement of Theorem \ref{thm:hodge} for some $m,K_1,\ldots,K_m,x$).
+But such an example is easily identified: e.g., we may choose $\Lambda$ to be the unit cube in $\mathbb{R}^n$, whose $h$-vector is given by $h_k={n\choose k}$ by the computations in \cite[p.\ 387]{Tim99} (note that $\Lambda=[0,1]\times\cdots\times[0,1]$ and use the product formula for $H$-polynomials).